how hard is to climb

 In this guide, we’ll provide a breakdown of Kilimanjaro’s climbing season, alternative off-peak times to consider, and periods to avoid.
 We’ll also discuss other key factors to keep in mind as you plan your Mount Kilimanjaro adventure.

-A Comprehensive Guide to Choosing the Best Month to climb Kilimanajaro
+The Best Month by month to climb Kilimanajaro

 Ascending Mount Kilimanjaro during a full moon offers an unparalleled experience, as the summit and its breathtaking glaciers are illuminated by the bright moonlight, creating stunning views.
 In addition to the aesthetic benefits, trekking during this time also provides greater visibility throughout the climb, particularly during the final ascent to Uhuru Peak.